-Editor Note (Dec 2019): This post was first published in Jan 2019 and updated to add more colour swatch after a repurchase.
+Editor Note (Sep 2023): This post was first published in Jan 2019 and last updated to provide added opinions and swatch after multiple repurchases.

 Cezanne is a popular drug-store cosmetic brand that has been around in Japan for more than 50 years.
-Last year, Cezanne entered the Singapore market.
+A few years ago (after this post was first published), Cezanne entered the Singapore market.
 That’s good news to Singaporeans, isn’t it?
 Having more options is always a good thing.

-Cezanne Natural Cheek N offers a total of 11 colors (view colors).
+Cezanne Natural Cheek N offers a wide variety of colors though its official website only listed four.
 Most of the colors contain pearl and are said to add luster and dimension and “highlight the facial contours”.
 Sounds good!

 But, given its cheap pricing, would that translate to an inferior product?
 Well, the answer as you know from the intro is “No!”.
 Let’s run through its pros and cons.